MelisAnaturk/CMIC_deep_learning_projects/README.md

 ```
 qrsh -l tmem=4G,gpu=true,h_rt=0:30:0 -pe gpu 2
 ```
-### CHECK THIS
-This command requests two GPUs for 30 minutes to use up to 4G of memory.
+This command requests two GPUs for 30 minutes to use up to 4G of memory (per GPU).

 ## 8. Evaluating model performance
 Create a log file of model performance